efeatikkan/ADM-HW4/README.md

 This function draws the graph.

 <b>3.11: <i>visualize_histogram(values_list, title)</i></b><br/>
-This function draws the histogram (usefull for plotting the degree, closness and betweness histograms)
+This function draws the histogram (usefull for plotting the degree, closness and betweness histograms).

 <b>3.12: <i>shortest_path(graph, source, target)</i></b><br/>
-This function takes in input a graph, a source node, a target node and returns the minimum sum of the weigths for the path from the source node to the target node (Dijkstra algorithm)
+This function takes in input a graph, a source node, a target node and returns the minimum sum of the weigths for the path from the source node to the target node (Dijkstra algorithm).

 <b>3.13: <i>group_number(graph, nodes_set)</i></b><br/>
-This function takes in input a graph, a set/list of nodes and returns the  dictionary of the shortest paths which contains all the nodes of the graph as keys and the shortest path from u to the other nodes of the graph as values, for each u in nodes_set
+This function takes in input a graph, a set/list of nodes and returns the  dictionary of the shortest paths which contains all the nodes of the graph as keys and the shortest path from u to the other nodes of the graph as values, for each u in nodes_set.